 In periods where the patient has stable hemodynamics, pressure based technologies can be used to make a continuous record of cardiac output.

 The direct flow Doppler EDM, is preferred for guidance of intervention with fluid and drugs.
-EDM can do this effectively in the hemodynamically challenging environment of the Operating Theatre, where anesthesia and surgery result in rapid and frequent changes in compliance.
+EDM can do this effectively in the hemodynamically challenging environment of the Operating Room, where anesthesia and surgery result in rapid and frequent changes in compliance.
 Pressure based technologies are useful in stable postoperative patients but are limited in their ability to guide interventional treatment.
 A combination of both technologies, EDM+ is the best of both worlds.